MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-faq.md

 You might see this error if you're remote debugging and navigate to a web page configured to run in IE mode.
 You can continue, but the page will be rendered using Microsoft Edge.

-### Error message: "Error: Could not retrieve EMIE site list."
+### Error message: "Could not retrieve EMIE site list."

 You might see this error on the *edge://compat/enterprise* page indicating that the site list download failed.
 Starting with Microsoft Edge version 87, when cookies are blocked for third party requests using the [BlockThirdPartyCookies](/deployedge/microsoft-edge-policies#blockthirdpartycookies) policy, HTTP authentication is also disallowed.
 You can allow cookies for the specific domain hosting your Enterprise Mode Site List using the [CookiesAllowedForURLs](/deployedge/microsoft-edge-policies#cookiesallowedforurls) policy to ensure that site list downloads are successful.